chromium/chromium/base/allocator/partition_allocator/PartitionAlloc.md

       diagram).
 * Gray fill denotes guard pages (one partition page each at the head and tail of each super page).
+* In some configurations, PartitionAlloc stores more metadata than can fit in the one system page at the front.
+These are the bitmaps for StarScan and `MTECheckedPtr<T>`, and they are relegated to the head of what would otherwise be usable space for slot spans.
+One, both, or none of these bitmaps may be present, depending on build configuration, runtime configuration, and type of allocation.
+  See [`SuperPagePayloadBegin()`][payload-start] for details.

 As allocation requests arrive, there is eventually a need to allocate a new slot span.